C.R.A.F.T.

 We love to travel!
-I’ve been to 41 countries in my 33 years of life and have taken bazillions of road trips.
-Heck, Maxwell took 10 plane rides before he was 5 months old!
+My son took 10 plane rides before he was 5 months old!
 (Here are my tips for traveling with a baby via airplane.)
-Our longest car ride to date with two kids was from Texas to Florida.
-I put together a list of 16 tips for road trips with toddlers and preschoolers.
+Our longest car ride to date with two toddlers (1.5 year old and a 3 year old) was from Texas to Florida.
+I put together a list of 16 tips for road trips with toddlers.
+Oh and if you have older kids, don’t miss these 26 car games for kids.

 *A giant thank you to Kia for letting my family borrow a Kia Sorento for our 12 hour road trip to Seaside, FL!
 What a difference a car can make!